 A leading national organization dedicated to providing free support services and financial assistance to anyone affected by cancer.

-JEVTANA is a prescription anti-cancer medicine used with the steroid medicine prednisone.
-JEVTANA is used to treat men with castration-resistant prostate cancer (prostate cancer that is resistant to medical or surgical treatments that lower testosterone) that has worsened (progressed) after treatment with other medicines, including docetaxel.
+JEVTANA (cabazitaxel) is a prescription medicine used with the steroid medicine prednisone to treat men with castration-resistant prostate cancer (prostate cancer that is resistant to medical or surgical treatments that lower testosterone) that has spread to other parts of the body, and that has worsened (progressed) after treatment with other medicines that included docetaxel.

-What is the most important information I should know about JEVTANA?
+What is the most important information I should know about JEVTANA (cabazitaxel)?

 JEVTANA may cause serious side effects, including: